 Light Pollution Reduction Filters

 A Hoya red intensifier.
-This is a neodymium filter intended to boost red colours in autumn foliage, useful also in reducing man-made light pollution in the night sky.
+This is a neodymium filter to boost red colours in autumn foliage, useful also in reducing man-made light pollution in the night sky.

 Milky Way over a van.
 Sony RX100 Mk II with Skywatcher LPR neodymium filter.